nvalline/note-taker/README.md

 ## Description

-This command-line application will allow for quick and easy generation of a project README to get started quickly.
-This will allow a project creator to spend more time working on finishing the project and less time creating a good README.
+This application can be used to create, review and delete notes.
+Utilizing an express backend, the user can save and retrieve note data from a JSON file.

-To accomplish this, the user is prompted a series of questions in the command-line and the README file is then generated based on the information provided by the user.
+The user is first presented with a landing page.
+From the landing page, the user is able to navigate to a 'notes' page where the user can interact with the app to create, review and delete notes.

 [Back To The Top](#project-name)